New York City Backflow Prevention & Testing

 Relax!
 Maxwell Plumb Will Take Care of EVERYTHING.

-If you have received an order from the Department of Environmental Protection (DEP) informing you that your premises is in need of backflow prevention devices , you may be wondering what you should do.
+If you have received an order from the Department of Environmental Protection (DEP) informing you that your premises are in need of backflow prevention devices, you may be wondering what you should do.

 It’s That Easy with Maxwell Plumb!